Digging Deeper

 Hooks are designed to let you the ability to react on model's lifecycle of your models.

-Hooks are designed in two ways, one around the resource and one on the controller.
+Hooks are designed in two ways: one on the controller (around HTTP endpoints) and one on the resource (around model lifecycle events).

 Controller Hooks